-I have been a ham since 1972 in El Paso, Texas with first call of WN5JXY Novice, (Vince Sparacino taught me morse code with an old paper tape code generator at Ft Bliss) then upgraded to TECH with call WA5JXY,.
-I now hold a General Class ticket as W7FED.
+I have been a ham since 1972 in El Paso, Texas with first call of WN5JXY (Novice), (Vince Sparacino taught me morse code with an old paper tape code generator at Ft Bliss, TX if anyone alive remembers him) then I upgraded to TECH with call WA5JXY.

-Here is a picture of my current hamshack
+Here is a (somewhat recent) picture of my hamshack

 I remember sitting on top of the Franklin mountains in El Paso, Texas about 15 years ago.
 I was playing "briefcase packet" from the top of the mountain (4692 feet ASL).
 You can see three states (Texas, New Mexico, and Chihuahua Mexico) and two countries (US, Mexico) from up there !